 Vicenarian Richard travels to Thailand and finds himself in possession of a strange map.
 Rumours state that it leads to a solitary beach paradise, a tropical bliss.
 Excited and intrigued, he sets out to find it.

-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

-Biopic of billionaire Howard Hughes, starting with his early filmmaking years as owner of RKO studios but mostly focusing on his role in designing and promoting new aircraft.
-Hughes was a risk-taker spending several fortunes on designing experimental aircraft and eventually founding TWA as a rival to Pan AM airlines owned by his great rival Juan Trippe.
+Biopic of billionaire Howard Hughes, starting with his early filmmaking years as owner of R.K.O.
+Pictures, but mostly focusing on his role in designing and promoting new aircraft.
+Hughes was a risk-taker spending several fortunes on designing experimental aircraft and eventually founding TWA as a rival to Pan Am airlines owned by his great rival Juan Trippe.
 When Trippe's politico Senator Ralph Owen Brewster accuses Hughes of being a war profiteer, it's Hughes who gains the upper hand.
-Hughes also had many women in his life including a long relationship with actress Katharine Hepburn.
-From an early age however, Hughes was also germophobic and would have severe bouts of mental illness.Written by
+Hughes also had many women in his life including a long relationship with Katharine Hepburn.
+From an early age, however, Hughes was also germophobic and would have severe bouts of mental illness.Written by

 652 of 909 people found this review helpful.

 Was this review helpful to you?